What are FPGAs and How Do They Change the World?

-FPGAs are used when a specific workload needs an optimized chip to deal with it, especially when one needs to make changes to a chip at a later date.
+FPGAs used when a specific workload needs an optimized chip to deal with it, especially when one needs to make changes to a chip at a later date.

-They are also instrumental when testing processors or chips as they can be changed regularly until the final design is bug-free.
+They are also instrumental when testing processors or chips as they can changed regularly until the final design is bug-free.

 Intel uses FPGAs in its testing phase.